 Verify You Are Adding Enough Detail

 As discussed earlier, meeting minutes for formal gatherings, like board meetings, need to be recorded with enough detail to avoid any legal trouble later on.
-Not only a legal issue, making sure that you have information to give appropriate context and insight into each decision made is one the principal goals of taking good notes.
+Not only a legal issue, making sure that you have information to give appropriate context and insight into each decision made is one of the principal goals of taking good notes.

-As suggested in the template, write a short summary of the decision made and the major arguments for and against.
+As suggested in the template, write a short summary of the decision made and the major arguments for and against it.
 Once you feel comfortable with the content and quality, send it to another member of the board for feedback.
 They will be able to complete minutes with any notes they may have taken or give you recommendations to present the information in a more efficient way.